Wind power in the United Kingdom: History

 The offshore wind industry continued to develop in 2013 with what was once the largest wind farm in the world, the London Array, becoming operational with over 630 MW of generating capability coming on stream.

 During 2013, 27.4 TWh of energy was generated by wind power, which contributed 8.7% of the UK's electricity demand.

 On 1 August 2013, Deputy Prime Minister Nick Clegg opened the Lincs Offshore Wind Farm.
 On commissioning the total capacity of wind power exceeded 10 GW of installed capacity.
 In 2014, Prime Minister David Cameron said that people were "fed up" with wind turbines being built close to homes; onshore wind subsidies were removed and in 2015 planning rules changed to give local authorities strong controls on wind turbine development, greatly reducing onshore deployment.

 During 2014, 28.1 TWh of energy was generated by wind power (an average of 3.2 GW, about 24% of the 13.5 GW installed capacity at the time), which contributed 9.3% of the UK's electricity requirement.

 In the same year, Siemens announced plans to build a £310 million ($264 million) facility for making offshore wind turbines in Paull, England, as Britain's wind power capacity rapidly expanded.
 Siemens chose the Hull area on the east coast of England because it is close to other large offshore projects planned in coming years.
 The new plant began producing turbine rotor blades in December 2016.
 The plant and the associated service centre, in Green Port Hull nearby, will employ about 1,000 workers.

-In the first three months of 2023, Britain's wind turbines generated more electricity (32.4%) than gas-fired power stations (31.7%) for the first time.

 During 2015, 40.4 TWh of energy was generated by wind power and the quarterly generation record was set in the three-month period from October to December 2015, with 13% of the nation's electricity demand met by wind.
 2015 saw 1.2 GW of new wind power capacity brought online, a 9.6% increase of the total UK installed capacity.
 Three large offshore wind farms came on stream in 2015, Gwynt y Môr (576 MW max. capacity), Humber Gateway (219 MW) and Westermost Rough (210 MW).

 In 2016, the chief executive of DONG Energy (now known as Ørsted A/S), the UK's largest wind farm operator, predicted that wind power could supply more than half of the UK's electricity demand in the future.
 He pointed to the tumbling cost of green energy as evidence that wind and solar could supplant fossil fuels quicker than expected.